icopy-site/awesome-cn/docs/awesome/awesome-micropython.md

 * [micropython-hexdump](https://github.com/mattytrentini/micropython-hexdump) - An implementation of Hexdump for MicroPython.
 * [mp_wcwidth](https://github.com/Josverl/mp_wcwidth) - Python port of [wcwidth](https://github.com/jquast/wcwidth) to handle wide unicode characters such as "你好世界" in terminal output.
+* [micropython-units](https://github.com/WoolleySheep/micropython-units) - A library for working with physical quantities in MicroPython.

 ## Community

 * [MicroPython Discussions on GitHub](https://github.com/orgs/micropython/discussions) - GitHub discussions for all things related to MicroPython.
 * [MicroPython Forum (archive)](https://forum.micropython.org/) - Archived community conversations on all things related to MicroPython.
-* [Discord](https://discord.com/invite/qw7d8bv) - Get an invite to the MicroPython Discord server.
+* [Discord](https://micropython.org/discord) - Get an invite to the MicroPython Discord server.
 * [MicroPython on Mastodon / Fediverse](https://fosstodon.org/@MicroPython) - Follow MicroPython in the Fediverse.
 * [MicroPython on Twitter](https://twitter.com/micropython) - Follow MicroPython on Twitter for latest news and updates.
 * [MicroPython on Facebook](https://www.facebook.com/micropython) - Like MicroPython on Facebook for competitions, news and updates.
-* [Melbourne MicroPython Meetup](https://www.meetup.com/en-AU/MicroPython-Meetup) - Regular meetup at CCHS in Melbourne, Australia.
+* [Melbourne MicroPython Meetup](https://www.meetup.com/en-au/micropython-meetup/) - Regular meetup at CCHS in Melbourne, Australia.

 ## Tutorials